Skip to main content

 WHAT TO DO IF A TEST FAILS

-If Drata finds that one or more network access control lists (NACLs) allow unrestricted access to remote server administration ports, the test will fail.
-Public access to remote server administration ports, such as 22 and 3389, increases resource attack surface and unnecessarily raises the risk of resource compromise.
+If Drata find that one or more network access control lists (NACLs) allows unrestricted ingress access (0.0.0.0/0) to remote server administration ports (22 or 3389), the test will fail.

 STEPS TO REMEDIATE